kayccc10/Team10bsc/README.md

 <h1 align="center">WHO CAN USE TENDITY</h1>
 <p>Everyone can create a Tendity account as long they possess a national ID card, driver license, or an international passport.
-Institutions/Organisations can also use Tendity to access user's identity information on our platform.</p>
+Institutions/Organisations can also use Tendity to access user's identity information by creating a Tendity account on our platform.</p>

 <h1 align="center">HOW IT WORKS</h1>